 According to FEMA's U.S. Fire Administration, "every year college and university students experience a growing number of fire-related emergencies.
-There are several causes for these fires; however, most are due to a general lack of knowledge about fire safety and prevention."

 As part of our commitment to life safety issues, and in accordance with various legal requirements, this Fire Safety Plan and Annual Report ("Plan") has been developed.
-This plan is a cooperative effort of Public Safety, with various university departments, providing information as needed.
-This plan provides fire safety emergency information to the Stetson University College of Law community.
+This plan is a cooperative effort of the Office of Public Safety, with various university departments, providing information as needed.
+This plan provides fire safety emergency information to the Stetson University community.

 The purpose of this report is to inform interested persons about our fire safety plans and to chronicle, on an annual basis, certain required fire statistics to the campus community.
-Further, this report serves to demonstrate to our campus community the safety standards we follow at the College of Law.
+Further, this report serves to demonstrate to our campus community the safety standards we follow at Stetson University.